CS-LEE2022/Investigate_Children_Out_of_School/README.md

 ![alt text](https://s3-eu-west-1.amazonaws.com/static.gapminder.org/GapminderMedia/wp-uploads/20161010163809/countries_health_wealth_2016_v8.png)

 - Data is provided as Excel spreadsheet files.
-You will want to use a spreadsheet program to export each table as a csv file;
+We can use a spreadsheet program to export each table as a csv file;
-- You will want to look into ways of reshaping your data so that it is tidy, especially if you want to do comparisons across indicators.
-After joining your data together, your columns might look like: {Country, Year, Indicator 1 Value, Indicator 2 Value, … };
+- Firstly, we want to look into ways of reshaping the data so that it is tidy, especially if we want to do comparisons across indicators.
+After joining the data together, the columns might look like: {Country, Year, Indicator 1 Value, Indicator 2 Value, … };
 - Some of the datasets might have been updated since they were collected on Gapminder.
-If you use these updated datasets, make sure you document this in your report.
+So, when dealing with these updated datasets, we need to be more cautious.

 | Table of Contents |